Umich-DNNG/pynoise/RossiAlpha/documentation/main_readme.md

     },
 ```
 * Open your terminal and navigate to the PyNoise directory
-* Type "python3 main.py" and hit enter (You should be prompted with a welcome message as shown below)
+* Type "python3 main.py" and hit enter (you should be prompted with a welcome message as shown below)
 ```
 Welcome to the DNNG/PyNoise project.
 With this software we are taking radiation data from fission reactions (recorded by organic scintillators) and analyzing it using various methods and tools.